 - The above command will produce figures showing the correlation and root mean square (RMS) difference as a function of distance from the coast for the closest altimetry passes.
 It will also produce a figure comparing the sea level time series from altimetry and the tide gauge for the "distance from coast" providing the maximum correlation.
 Finally, it will also generate a map showing the location of the tide gauges and the selected altimetry passes.
 All figures will be saved to folder figures/. - Note that the performance of the altimetry data is assessed as a function of distance from the coast by assigning such data to distance bands of X km width starting from the 0-X km band.
 Only data that fall within Y km of the tide gauge are used.
 For each altimetry pass we obtain one altimetry value by averaging all the records falling within the selected distance band.
 Records with an absolute sea level anomaly larger than 2 m or three standard deviations above the mean are rejected prior to computing the average.
-The corresponding tide gauge matching value is obtained by linearly interpolating the tide gauge observations to the time of the altimetry pass. - The width of the distance bands, X, and the maximum distance from the tide gauge, Y, can be adjusted by editing lines 12 and 13 of genStats.py (python code/).
+The corresponding tide gauge matching value is obtained by linearly interpolating the tide gauge observations to the time of the altimetry pass. - Some locations may not give results for one or other of the data sets, for instance if there are no tracks close enough to the Tide Gauge.
+If this happens we suggest to try the other data set. - The width of the distance bands, X, and the maximum distance from the tide gauge, Y, can be adjusted by editing lines 12 and 13 of genStats.py (python\code/). - Note: you can run genStats.py also from within the Python interpreter.
+To do that, start the Python interpreter from the shell and run the following commands:

-- Note: you can run genStats.py also from within the Python interpreter.
-To do that, start the Python interpreter from the shell and run the following commands: - >>> from genStats import genStats >>> genStats ("Pemba", "n1sa")
+from genStats import genStats genStats ("Pemba", "j1j2j3")